 One type of retirement community is a CCRC, Continuing Care Retirement Community.
 This type of community is typically in a commercial apartment type building or high rise building in a larger city.
 CCRC’s offers a range of care options from Independent Living, Assisted Living and Skilled Nursing on one campus.
 As a resident’s needs change, they can move through the levels of care offered in the community.
 There are several different contract types from all inclusive, to fee for service.

 Resort Living at Kensington Gardens is a PCRC, or Personalized Care Resort Community, based on our own original and innovative Wellness Community concept.
 Our boutique community offers a new and unique concept in retirement living.
-Using beautiful Villas and Cottages on an expansive private estate, our PCRC offers members peace of mind that their future and legacy are secure.
+Using beautiful Villas on an expansive private estate, our PCRC offers members peace of mind that their future and legacy are secure.
 Attention to detail, warm hospitality, and a focus on wellness are just some of our core values.
 Our members embrace an active lifestyle with fitness, chef prepared meals, time spent with family and friends, and travel defining how they wish to spend their days.
 Award-Winning Signature Personalized Care is available if needed.
 Most importantly, you can predict future costs and plan to leave a legacy.
 With proper planning, your future can be more secure.

 Choosing to live in a community is a proactive approach to planning your future.
 Among things to consider if you don’t choose to live in a community are who will arrange, coordinate, and provide care, as well as how you will pay for long term care services should you need them.
 There are many benefits to moving into a community such as Kensington Gardens.
 There is a sense of camaraderie and belonging that comes with living in a community.
 At KG we focus on health, wellness, and the emotional well-being of our members.
 The activities and interest groups at KG will keep people active and engaged.
 After years of taking care of a home, living maintenance free, and not worrying about repairs is another important reason why people choose to belong to a community.
 Another significant reason to consider a community is to preserve your relationships with your family and friends, who won’t have the responsibility of caring for you or your home as your needs change.
 At KG, our award-winning staff will take care of your needs, freeing up time for you to travel and enjoy living!